 Orbán has learned his lessons:

-- Peasants are not to be trusted not to bring back “the communists” because they are used to living in an autocracy, disappointed with whatever happened to them under freedom, and would nicely ease back into authoritarianism if someone offers it.
+- Peasants are not to be trusted not to bring back “the communists” because they are used to living in an autocracy.
+Peasants are disappointed with whatever happened to them under freedom, and they will nicely ease back into authoritarianism if someone finally offers it.

 - A policy that is designed in the “public interest” is wasted on the public.

-- Anything he does must either serve his own economic power grab (through cronies, straw men and nationalization) or be useful for communication and clientelism.
+- Anything he does must either serve his own economic power grab (through cronies, straw men and nationalization) or be useful for communication.
+Preferably both.

 In 2010, Orbán gained power with a clear idea as to how he will centralize political and economic power, how he will erode every check and balance on executive power, how to erode the independence of institutions, and how to push his peasants further down in servitude.
 He had a playbook and you can watch it unfold.
 He even sells it abroad.